dgcfung/korilla-receipts/README.md

   - **Optional Practice:** Create and render another component inside this one called `Toppings.jsx` and render the toppings inside by passing down additional props.
 - Render the `Receipt.jsx` component in the return of `App.js`.
 Don't forget to import new components at the top of your code when you need them!
-- Add the two additional receipts to state and render them inside two more `Receipt` components. **DO NOT** make new components, instead pass down different prop values.
+- Add the two remaining receipts to state and render them inside two more `Receipt` components. **DO NOT** make new components, instead pass down different prop values.

 ## Part 3: Refactor for Dynamic Rendering

-- 3 seperately coded receipt components is pretty inefficient.
-Let's redfine our state to be the entire array of receipts:
+- Three seperately coded receipt components is pretty inefficient.
+Let's redefine our state to be the entire array of receipts:
 ```
 this.state = ({
-      firstReceipt: receipts[0]
+      receipts: receipts
     })
  ```
-- Now we can map over them to render each one!
-Update your code so it renders the same, but instead of hard coding 3 receipts, use a map so you only have to code the `Receipt` component once.
+- Now we can map over our array of receipts to render each one!
+Update your code so it renders the same as before, but instead of hard coding three receipts, use a map so you only have to code the `Receipt` component once.

 - You should have all three receipts rendered by now.
-Add some basic styling at the very least so it is easy to distinguish them from each other.
+Add some basic styling (at the very least) to make it easier to distinguish them from each other.

 ## Bonus

-Add a button with an Onclick to your receipts that changes the value of paid from **false** to **true**.
+Add a button with an onClick to your receipts that changes the value of paid from **false** to **true**.
 Once clicked the receipt should immediately disappear from the browser view.

 This may require some additional research...

 ## CSS Bonus

-Animate each receipt to uniformly transition to a bigger size when the mouse hover over it.
+Animate each receipt to uniformly transition to a bigger size on a mouse hover.